 Employment Tribunals: Unfair and/or Wrongful Dismissal

 The Solicitors Regulatory Authority, the body which regulates law firms, require us to provide you with information on our costs in relation to certain legal services which we provide.
-This is so that you have the information you need to make an infrared choice of legal service provider, and an understanding as to what the total cost of that service may be.
+This is so that you have the information you need to make an informed choice of legal service provider, and an understanding as to what the total cost of that service may be.

 One such service is the provision of advice and representation to either